muftring/iu-netsci/topics/centralities.md

 1. it does not work well in directed graph
 2. in a large graph with degree distribution is Power Law, or heavy tail, only a few nodes get non-zero Eigenvector Centrality and the rest have value almost zero
     - for a hub connected to other hubs, the Eigenvector Centrality will become so large it belittles every other node
-    - all other values will be to small to be valuable
+    - all other values will be too small to be valuable

 Eigenvector centrality may just identify the biggest hubs and nothing much more.